romain-cambonie/minimal-maximal-eslint/README.md

 The default ruleset is RATHER STRICT and you should not hesitate to relax rules that are too restrictive for your usage.

 # Installation
-Put the following files in your projet root
+Put the following files and directories in your projet root
 ```
-- .eslint
+- .eslint <-- ruleset directory
 - .eslintignore
 - .eslintrc.js <-- Lint config file entrypoint
 - .prettierignore